moses-b-alexander/stgnn-aqf-praxis/readme.md

 python src/main.py > experiment.txt
 ```

-This will train all 45 models once (with the predefined hyperparameters).
+This will train all 45 models once, with the defined hyperparameters.

-### 📊 Generate Table and Plots
+### Generate table of results and summary plots

 1. Open `src/main.py`
 2. **Comment lines 1660–1681 (to avoid rerunning the experiment)**